International Meditation Centre: The spread worldwide

-The Meditation Practice
+The meditation practice

 The meditation course taught at the IMC is the practice of the Eightfold Noble Path, which is divided into the threefold training (sikkhā) of higher morality (sīla), higher concentration (samādhi) and higher wisdom (paññā).
 For morality, the students will keep at least the five precepts so as to develop purity of physical and verbal conduct.
 During the retreat, two types of meditation are taught: calmness and control of the mind through ānāpāna meditation (to develop samādhi); followed by vipassanā (insight) meditation which leads to wisdom into the true nature of reality.
 The entire practice is a gradual process of mental purification, leading to the end of suffering and the realisation of full enlightenment (Nibbāna).
 During the course, the teaching is done through personal experience: If what the student experiences is for his well-being, he can accept it; if it is not for his well-being, he need not accept it.

-Ānāpāna Meditation (Mindfulness of Breathing)
+Ānāpāna meditation (mindfulness of breathing)

 The student is first helped to develop calmness and concentration by focusing his attention on a spot where the breath touches at the base of the nose, mindfully aware of each in-breath and out-breath.
 When the mind is given only one object, it slowly becomes calm and steady.
 Gradually the breath becomes more and more subtle and the attention settles down on a small point of light and warmth.
 At this point, the mind becomes equanimous, clear and one-pointed (cittass’ekaggatā).

-Vipassanā (Insight) Meditation
+Vipassanā (Insight) meditation

 After the mind brought to a state of one-pointedness and equanimity, the student then focuses his attention into himself and examines the inherent tendencies of everything that exists within his own self.
 Through introspective meditation, the student: